-- Press the ventilated seat button and once to choose HI. - Press the ventilated seat button a second time to choose MFD. - Press the ventilated seat button 2 a third time to choose LO.
+- Press the ventilated seat button 🖉 once to choose HI. - Press the ventilated seat button 2 a second time to choose MED.

+- Press the ventilated seat button a third time to choose LO. - Press the ventilated seat button 🖑 a fourth time to turn the ventilation off.